-Nominations Open for 2026 IsDB Prize for Impactful Achievement in Islamic Economics (Knowledge Contribution)
+Nominations Open For 2026 Isdb Prize For Impactful Achievement In Islamic Economics (Knowledge Contribution)

 The nominated contributions should have been made within the previous seven years and be potentially replicable elsewhere.

-The nomination is a two-step process that can be initiated by visiting the ‘How to App’y’ ( page on the IsDB Prize Portal ( The first step is the registration of the nominator/applicant, which is open until 11 December 2025.
+The nomination is a two-step process that can be initiated by visiting the 'How to Apply' ( ) page on the IsDB Prize Portal ( ).
+The first step is the registration of the nominator/applicant, which is open until 11 December 2025.
 The second step is for the nominator/applicant to upload the nomination form details and any relevant files before 14 December 2025.

-The nomination is a two-step process that can be initiated by visiting the ‘How to App’y’ ( page on the IsDB Prize Portal ( The first step is the registration of the nominator/applicant, which is open until 11 December 2025.
-The second step is for the nominator/applicant to upload the nomination form details and any relevant files before 14 December 2025.
+For more information about the prize and nomination procedure, visit the IsDB Prize Portal ( ) or contact us on ... .

+The prize winner and runners-up will be honored at a ceremony during the 2026 IsDB Group Annual Meetings on a date to be announced in due course.Distributed by APO Group on behalf of Islamic Development Bank Institute (IsDBI).

 Legal Disclaimer: